 SEC Newgate UK publishes inaugural broker survey

-SEC Newgate is delighted to publish the results of its inaugural broker survey today, ahead of the autumn budget.
+SEC Newgate published the results of its inaugural broker survey earlier this week, ahead of the autumn budget.

 60 stockbrokers from 15 UK investment banks contributed to the report, providing insight from those most closely involved in the UK’s equity markets into what could be done to encourage fund inflows and IPO activity, whether through actions from the government or from the brokers themselves.

-Perhaps most importantly, in terms of where it was felt government action would be most effective, brokers saw a plethora of options available to the government to enact improvements.
+Perhaps most importantly, brokers saw a plethora of options available to the government to enact improvements.
 Most important among these was the unlocking of funds within defined benefit pensions for UK investment.

-This was closely followed by the introduction of incentives to list in Britain or invest in London listed stocks; the championing of the UK’s markets abroad; tax reforms such as the abolition of stamp duty, reduction of CGT and exemption from IHT for domestic investments; and educating the public regarding the benefits of long-term investment into its home markets.
+This was closely followed by the introduction of incentives to list in Britain or invest in London listed stocks; the championing of the UK’s markets abroad; tax reforms such as the abolition of stamp duty, reduction of capital gains tax and exemption from inheritance tax for domestic investments; and educating the public regarding the benefits of long-term investment into its home markets.

-Today’s report marks the first in what is hoped to be an annual survey of the UK’s broking community, and we look forward to providing further insights in future.
+The report marks the first of what is hoped to be an annual survey of the UK’s broking community, and we look forward to providing further insights in future.

 Read the full report here